ProFarmer Project Explores Herb Varieties

 Clancy’s medicinal herb garden features 35 herb varieties, including species such as nettles, holy basil, and blue vervain.
 Clancy planned for the project by researching what is being grown in the region and considering which herbs would grow well and be marketable.
 She discovered a small but growing local market for herbal products—including beverages, teas, bitters, and tinctures.
 She also found that some local businesses require herbs for their products but lack both the room to grow herbs on-site and the facilities for the processing and complex testing that herbs require.
 For this reason, producers often look to source herbs from specialized growers.

-Over the course of the season, Clancy has been tracking costs—including labor, materials, and yield—in an effort to evaluate the feasibility of growing herbs as part of a future farm enterprise.
+Over the course of the season, Clancy tracked a variety of costs—including labor, materials, and yield—in an effort to evaluate the feasibility of growing herbs as part of a future farm enterprise.

 So far, Clancy says she has found that herb farming can be unpredictable, but she is optimistic.
-She is now planning on narrowing down her range of herbs to grow larger quantities of a few in-demand varieties.
+As the 2018 season gets underway, she is now planning on narrowing down her range of herbs to grow larger quantities of a few in-demand varieties.

 For more information about the Profarmer program and current trainees, see here.